 With a second, related focus on the history of publishing, the Centre also seeks to advance research into the material culture of text by bringing together scholars of literary and cultural history, media studies specialists, cultural geographers, historians of science and art historians.
 It does so to investigate the influential agency of a whole range of figures -- editors, illustrators, translators, publishers, reviewers, critics, booksellers and readers -- in the processes by which books and periodicals acquire significance in a given period and culture.

-We are delighted to invite the following guest speakers in Winter Term 2019/20:
+We are delighted to invite the following guest speakers in Summer Term 2020: